mytardis/mytardis/docs/contextual_views.rst

 Similarly to contextual ``Dataset_File`` views, ``Dataset`` views rely on specific schemas attached to ``Dataset`` s.

+The schema for each view either needs to be created and attached to a Dataset, or the view can be set up for Dataset schemas that are already in use.

 There are two main differences:

 * instead of an AJAX-loaded URL the settings associate a view function